unisi-tech/unisi/README.md

 device = (‘cpu’,['cpu', 'gpu'])
 ```
 means the current value of 'device' is 'cpu' and options are ['cpu', 'gpu'] .

+`changed` is an optional handler called when any generated parameter field changes. `strict = 'recurse'` (default) turns a nested dict parameter into its own embedded ParamBlock; a dict value is otherwise rejected. `persist`, same as on any Unit, makes each generated field individually persistent.

 ### Basic information element - Unit